Apostolic Faith Mission of South Africa: 1913–1969: Divisions, institutionalization, accommodation

 The return of Lake and Hezmalhalch to America was an important turning point for the AFM.
 Le Roux was elected its president in 1913, a role he filled until 1943.
 During his leadership, the AFM distanced itself from the black Zionist movement with its distinctive taboos and dress and began looking to the Dutch Reformed heritage and respectability.
 During his leadership a large portion of the AFM's African constituency withdrew in 1919.
 Another schism occurred in 1928 when Maria Fraser led a number of AFM members to withdraw and form the Latter Rain Mission in South Africa.
 She and her followers, known as Blourokkies (Blue Dresses) for the dresses worn by female adherents, emphasized Holy Spirit-inspired prophecy to a degree seen as unbiblical, excessive and dangerous by AFM officials.
 The movement did, however, contribute to a re-emphasis on the work and presence of the Holy Spirit in the church and ministry.
 Upon becoming general secretary in 1935, David du Plessis oversaw a process of institutionalization from which a strong bureaucracy developed, directed by an increasingly educated leadership.
 It also had the effect of decreasing the role of the laity in the governance of the denomination.
 He is seen as the father of the "New Order" of AFM liturgy which called for more "respectable" and less extroverted Pentecostal church services.
 By the 1940s, the simple halls that once housed AFM congregations had been replaced by buildings modeled on Dutch Reformed architecture.
 Elders and deacons were introduced in 1945, and by the 1960s relations between the AFM and Dutch Reformed churches had improved.
 While du Plessis advocated closer ties with the other Afrikaans churches in the 1950s and 60s, the AFM accommodated itself to South Africa's apartheid system.
 This move toward Afrikaner Nationalist support was led by AFM vice-president Gerrie Wessels, who became a National Party senator in 1955.
 During this time, the AFM (despite its large black, coloured, English and Indian membership) began to be spoken of as the "Fourth Afrikaans church" after South Africa's three Reformed churches.
 However, not everyone was satisfied with the new liturgical and political directions of the AFM.
 Wessel's political ties led to the radicalization of younger black pastors, the loss of the majority of the English membership, and a major division of Afrikaner members who did not share his political views.
 These Afrikaners not only disagreed with Wessel politically but also with du Plessis liturgically.
 In 1958, they broke from the AFM and formed the Pentecostal Protestant Church.
+At the Truth and Reconciliation Commission, the AFM confessed to preaching that opposition to apartheid was "communist-inspired and aimed at the downfall of Christianity."